Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 We believe in “looking to the future while respecting the past,” aiming to foster a safety culture while preventing the recurrence of workplace accidents.
 We look back on workplace accidents and process-related accidents arising from unsafe behavior and the neglect of the basics, work to prevent recurrence, and raise employees' safety awareness.

-Every month, the RC Division shares information about workplace accidents and process safety incidents that occurred the previous fiscal year with the workplace where those incidents occurred.
+Every month, the RC Center shares information about workplace accidents and process safety incidents that occurred the previous fiscal year with the workplace where those incidents occurred.
 This information helps employees at these workplaces review and make themselves aware of the incidents to avoid complacency in preventing their recurrence.
 In this way, both employees and managers work to prevent similar accidents from happening.

-• *1Near misses: Activities that are recorded as events that nearly became accidents or incidents, and whose causes are investigated by all involved.
+- *1Near misses: Activities that are recorded as events that nearly became accidents or incidents, and whose causes are investigated by all involved.
 Eliminating the causes of near misses makes for safer workplace environments.

-• *2Aiming to ensure that work risks have been exhaustively identified, these sessions involve workers, supervisors, and experts using a shared format board to discuss and predict work-associated risks in advance, and confirm measures to mitigate them.
+- *2Aiming to ensure that work risks have been exhaustively identified, these sessions involve workers, supervisors, and experts using a shared format board to discuss and predict work-associated risks in advance, and confirm measures to mitigate them.

 Number of Occupational Accidents (Daicel Group)

-Occupational Accident Frequency Rate* (Daicel Group)
+Lost Workday Accident Frequency Rate* (Daicel Group)

 Patrols to ensure against heatstroke and injuries from hazardous substances